TrellixVulnTeam/hither_U4DF/doc/faq.md

 Large numpy arrays are serialized to the filesystem and stored in kachery when they would otherwise need to be shipped over the network.

+When hither runs a Job on a remote compute resource, it first [converts the job to a format that can be transmitted over a network connection](./containerization.md#job-serialization).
+As part of this process, numpy arrays are written to file and stored in kachery.

+Similarly, whenever a Job object is created, any numpy-array-typed inputs are stored in kachery.
+And, any numpy-type object in the results of a hither function will be stored in kachery by default if the function is run outside of a container.

+__QUESTION: I think the above is actually just a long-winded way of saying "this always happens," because the cases I've enumerated are 1) results, when run locally; 2) results, when run in container; and 3) parameters, always.
+Is this correct?
+Does anything else need to be said about this?__

 ### What is a hither `File` object?

 A `File` object in hither represents a regular file that has been stored in the